yxshee/pacman/README.md

-# Project : Pacman
+# Pacman

 ## Overview
-Project L is a modern recreation of the classic Pacman arcade game.
+Project is a modern recreation of the classic Pacman arcade game.
 Navigate mazes, collect all pellets, and avoid ghosts to advance through increasingly challenging levels.

 ## Features
 - Faithful Pacman gameplay